rfennell/AzurePipelines/README.md

 - StyleCop - A tasks to run StyleCop code analysis
 - FileCop - PowerShell based file copier (submitted by Riccardo Riccardo Viglianisi)
 - GetArtifactFromUncShare - Gets files from UNC drop, avoiding use of standard artifact links
+- GenerateReleaseNotes - Creates releases notes for a build based upon a template

 A set of tasks that wrapper versions of the sample script to version assemblies show in the [VSTS documentation](https://msdn.microsoft.com/Library/vs/alm/Build/scripts/index
 ).
 These allow